jlennox/bird-rummy/manual.md

 ---
 The game ends when:
     - A player discard's their last card in hand during the discard phase.
+        - A discard effect causing a player to discard their last card does not count.
-- When the game ends, the winner is determined by who has the most birds.
+- When the game ends, the winner is determined by who has the most birds, deducting the number of birds in hand.
     - Some birds may have a conditional effect that makes them count as more.

 Bird cards